willimsbw/movie-website/README.md

 Then you'll need to install the [requests library](http://docs.python-requests.org/en/latest/user/install/#install)

 Finally, you'll need to get your own api key for [The Movie Database](https://www.themoviedb.org/settings/api) and store it as a string in a variable: "key" in a file called "api_key.py".

-api_key.py:
+api_key.py entire contents:
 ```
 key = "<<<your api key here>>>"
 ```

 To view the fresh_tomatoes.html file generated when entertainment_center.py is run, you'll need a web browser installed.

 ## Built With